-A fabulously healthy treat: These delicious Low Carb Banana Muffins are grain free, sugar free and seriously nutrient-dense.
-This is feel-good snacking taken to the next level.
+A fabulously healthy treat: These delicious Keto Banana Muffins are grain free, sugar free and seriously nutrient-dense.
+No fake banana extracts here – my low carb banana muffins contain a real banana!
+This is feel-good snacking taken to the next level, without the sugar rush.

 We’ve just returned from our summer holidays.
 Back at home in London, without sun, pool and the general feel-good-factor, I knew I had to bring the big guns in.
 You want peaceful silence and smiley faces all round?
 Plus that fab feeling when you’ve served up a bunch of healthy ingredients and everyone thinks it’s a real treat?